jacqueline-lam/rails-bolderer-app/README.md

 If you don't have Ruby, please install Ruby version `ruby 2.7.0p0 (2019-12-25 revision 647ee6f091) [x86_64-darwin19]`.

  With Rubygems loaded, you can install all of Rails and its dependencies using the following command through the command line:

     $ gem install rails -v 6.0.2

 Use the following command to make Rails executable available.

     $ rbenv rehash

-More installation instructions can be found on the [Ruby on Rails Guide]: (https://guides.rubyonrails.org/v5.0/getting_started.html#installing-rails)
+More installation instructions can be found on the [Ruby on Rails Guide](https://guides.rubyonrails.org/v5.0/getting_started.html#installing-rails)

 Once Ruby and Rails are installed, run: